November 2025

 American Film Institute Silver Theater

 "AFI Silver After Dark" is a series of midnight-style movies.
-The film for July is The Mystery of Chess Boxing (Joseph Kuo, 1979) from Hong Kong.
-Shown in both dubbed and subtitled versions.
+The film for November is Showgirls (1995).

 National Museum of Asian Art (Freer Gallery of Art)